Our Approach to Beekeeping

 Healthy, happy bees

 We aim for long-term colony strength through natural selection.
 How do we do this?
 Rather than importing queens from abroad (as many beekeepers do), we rely on local strains becoming better 'survivors'.
-Also, we tend to avoid short-term fixes and chemical treatments.
+Also, we avoid short-term fixes and chemical treatments.
 Over time, successive generations should become better adapted: healthier, more disease- and pest-resistant, and better suited to the local conditions.

 Bee-centred beekeeping